 What is your name, where are you from and how old are you?

-What is your role on board as a researcher?
+What is your role on board?

 What is it like to live and work on a tall ship like Bark EUROPA?